smar000/evohome-Scheduler-GUI/README.md

 # Browser-based Graphical Schedule Editor for evohome

-At present, the Honeywell evohome smart thermostat system only supports editing of heating/hotwater schedules using a mobile phone app.
+At present (May 2018), the Honeywell evohome smart thermostat system only supports editing of heating/hotwater schedules using a mobile phone app.
 Honeywell's browser based Total Connect Comfort web portal seems to have ignored scheduling entirely.

 As I prefer editing schedules on a larger screen - especially when making changes across upto 12 zones - and preferably integrated into my home automation system [openHAB](https://www.openhab.org), I put together a simple node.js based system which provides a front-end for viewing/editing zone schedules a week at a time, or across all zones for a given day.